Labour hire providers and host employers

-- the hazards relevant to tasks the employee will be asked to carry out.
+- the hazards relevant to tasks the labour hire worker will be asked to carry out.
 This might include information about the plant or equipment they will operate, or materials and substances they may be exposed to.

 - the control measures in place to eliminate or minimise risks and how suitable they are.
 If they are not effective, you can try to negotiate with the host to improve these controls.

 - the arrangements for supervision and effective consultation with employees.

 - Provide an induction

 - Assess ability to do the job safely